aneetabanjara/Object-Classification-using-light-weight-CNN/README.md

 ## Acknowledgments
 - **CIFAR-10 Dataset**: Provided by CIFAR.
 - **TensorFlow/Keras**: Used for model development.
-- **Flask**: Used for creating the backend API to serve predictions.
+- **Flask**: Used to build the web interface and integrate with the backend model.

 ---

-This version includes details about the **web application** aspect, mentioning how the frontend is integrated with the backend model to allow users to interact with it via a web interface.
-Let me know if you need further changes!
+This version reflects that the frontend is built using **Flask** and also integrates Flask with the backend model.
+Let me know if any more adjustments are needed!